celinekurpershoek/redactiesommen-voorlezen/README.md

 # redactiesommen-voorlezen

-Read aloud the exercises on redactiesommen.nl
+Google chrome plugin to Read aloud the exercises on redactiesommen.nl A dutch website with exercises for children.

 ## Todo:

-[ ] create build script to generate zip
+- [ ] create build script to generate zip
-[ ] upload zip to chrome webstore
+- [ ] upload zip to chrome webstore
-[ ] write readme
+- [ ] write readme
+- [ ] Thou

-[ ] Add options to change voice?
+- [ ] Add options to change voice?
-[ ] Add option to set speed of voice
+- [ ] Add option to set speed of voice